Maria Caterina Farnese

-Maria Caterina Farnese (18 February 1615 – 25 July 1646) was a member of the Ducal House of Farnese.
+Maria Caterina Farnese (18 February 1615 – 15 August 1646) was a member of the Ducal House of Farnese.
 She was Duchess of Modena as the first wife of Francesco I d'Este, Duke of Modena.
 In some sources she is known simply as Maria Farnese.

 Biography

-Born in Parma to Ranuccio I Farnese, Duke of Parma and his wife, Donna Margherita Aldobrandini, she was the couples sixth child and second daughter.
+Maria Caterina was born in Parma to Ranuccio I Farnese, Duke of Parma and his wife, Donna Margherita Aldobrandini.
+Her mother was Margherita Aldobrandini, daughter of Gianfrancesco and Olimpia Aldobrandini.

-Her older brother Odoardo Farnese was later the Duke of Parma.

-Her mother was Margherita Aldobrandini, daughter of Gianfrancesco and Olimpia Aldobrandini who in turn, was a member of the House of Aldobrandini of Rome, and the sole heiress to the family fortune.

-She was engaged to Francesco I d'Este, Duke of Modena, son of the defunct Alfonso III d'Este, Duke of Modena and Princess Isabella of Savoy.

-She married Francesco on 11 January 1631 in Parma; the marriage produced nine children, three of which went on to have progeny.
+Maria was engaged to Francesco I d'Este, Duke of Modena, son of Alfonso III d'Este, Duke of Modena and Princess Isabella of Savoy.
+She married Francesco on 11 January 1631 in Parma.

-She died in July 1646 having give birth to a son.
+Maria died 15 August 1646, having given birth to a son.
 She died at the Ducal Palace of Sassuolo outside Modena, the summer residence of the Dukes of Modena.

-Her nephew Ranuccio II Farnese, Duke of Parma married two of Maria Caterina's daughters, Isabella in 1664 and Maria in 1668.
-Isabella died in childbirth like her mother.
-Her husband married again twice, firstly to her sister Vittoria Farnese in 1648 and then to Lucrezia Barberini who was the mother of Rinaldo d'Este, Duke of Modena.